Event photography by Phil McCarten, Danny Moloshok and Hector Sandoval

 Unfortunately, due to recently testing positive for Covid-19, Fraser was unable to attend the ASC ceremony (as he was previously unable to accept his BAFTA Award at their event).

-Accepting for him was cinematographer Katelin Arizmendi, who served as Fraser’s 2nd-unit DoP on Dune and was herself an ASC Award nominee last year for her camerawork in the indie feature Swallow.
+Accepting for Fraser was cinematographer Katelin Arizmendi, who served as his 2nd-unit DoP on Dune and was herself an ASC Award nominee last year for her camerawork in the indie feature Swallow.

 Unfolding a speech sent to her by Fraser, Arizmendi paused momentarily, saying, “in order to lose a few extra pounds to fit into his tuxedo, somebody recommended the new diet ‘Covid-19.’
 And he’s having mixed results.